Find in All Diagrams: help section

-The screenshot below illustrates eaUtils Find in All Diagrams from a UML class.
+The screenshot below illustrates eaUtils Find in All Diagrams for a UML class:

-The screenshot below illustrates eaUtils Find in All Diagrams from the instance of a class.
+The screenshot below illustrates eaUtils Find in All Diagrams for the instance of a class:

 Used with Image Asset elements, as an alternative to EA Image Library since version 13, I found that Sparx EA Find in all Diagrams does not support the diagram usage in the following scenario:

 - Create an image or boundary from the Common toolbox on the diagram.